-Just one week before Thanksgiving, GSF Foundation Committees in Charlotte, North Carolina; Arkansas City, Kansas; Garner, North Carolina and Lexington, South Carolina held respective “No Lunch” Lunch events which collectively reached approximately 275 attendees and raised over $136,000, one hundred percent of which will go to local foods banks.
+Just one week before Thanksgiving, GSF Foundation Committees in Charlotte, North Carolina; Arkansas City, Kansas; Garner, North Carolina and Lexington, South Carolina held respective “No Lunch” Lunch events which collectively reached approximately 275 attendees and raised almost $136,000, one hundred percent of which will go to local foods banks.
 Each gathering galvanized members of the local communities – from mayors to school superintendents, from local vendors to customers for one purpose: to hear stories about childhood hunger.
 Foundation committees organized the luncheons, raised funds from sponsors and obtained in-kind donations like the soup that was served at the event.

 “The holiday season is a time when most families are busy preparing elaborate meals, but there are millions of people who are food insecure in this country,” said Gregg Tarlton, Feeding Hunger: A “No Lunch” Lunch National Chair and General Manager of Golden State Foods in Garner, North Carolina.
 “It’s humbling that several of our GSF committees spent several months planning for this event to raise awareness money for local food banks.
 The funds they were able to raise will make a significant impact in the lives of so many kids who are hungry.”